-AEMO uses probabilistic modelling to determine the expected USE by NEM region.
-This is done through time-sequential modelling at the interval level2 using Monte-Carlo simulations of security-constrained optimal dispatch.
-AEMO compares the probability-weighted USE assessment against the reliability standard and identifies potential for the reliability standard to be exceeded.
+The method adopted for calculating the expected USE is the same for both the ESOO and RRO and is outlined at a high level in the Reliability Standard Implementation Guidelines (RSIG)1.
+Expected USE is determined through probabilistic, time-sequential modelling at the interval level2 using Monte-Carlo simulations of security-constrained optimal dispatch.
+AEMO compares the probability-weighted USE assessment against the reliability standard and identifies the potential for the reliability standard to be exceeded.